goradd/got/README.md

       {{put fragName param1,param2,...}} or just
       {{fragName param1,param2,...}}

-If a defined fragment is not defined with the given name, got will panic and stop compiling. param1, param2, ... are optional parameters that will be substituted for $1, $2, ... in the defined fragment.
+If a defined fragment is not found with the given name, got will panic and stop compiling.

+param1, param2, ... are optional parameters that will be substituted for $1, $2, ... in the defined fragment.
+If a parameter is not included, the substitution will not be done and the $1 will remain as a $1.

 The fragment name is NOT surrounded by quotes, and cannot contain any whitespace in the name.
 Blocks are ended with a `{{end}}` tag.
 The end tag must be just like that, with no spaces inside the tag.